-- Is anything else new or different within the last 3 months?
+- Is anything else new or different within the last three months?

-- Is the bird standing, unable to stand, or too weak?
+- Is the bird standing, physically unable to stand, or too weak to stand?

 - Is the waddle and comb normal colored (pink or red), or is it pale?

-- Is the chicken breathing normally, struggling to breathe, gasping, or make a rattling noise when breathing?
+- Is the chicken breathing normally, struggling to breathe, gasping, or making a noise when breathing?

 - Is the chicken sneezing or coughing?